Susan S. Tavernier, PhD, CNS, RN, AOCN(R)

 - Design/Methods: Translational Research, Mixed Methods, Cognitive Interviewing, Clinical Trial, Psychometrics, Survey, Evaluation

-Dr. Susan Tavernier is the PhD in Nursing and MS in Nursing Education Programs Coordinator and Assistant Professor of Nursing teaching in the graduate programs from Meridian.
+Dr. Susan Tavernier is the Director of Graduate Studies and Assistant Professor of Nursing, teaching in the graduate programs from Meridian.
 She is nurse scientist with a program of research in the individual context and priorities of the cancer patient.
 She has expertise with large qualitative data sets and conducting research in the clinical setting.
-Dr. Tavernier is the recipient of NIH, Oncology Nursing Foundation and ISU College of Nursing funding.
+Dr. Tavernier is the recipient of NIH, Oncology Nursing Foundation and ISU School of Nursing funding.
 She completed funded research in the areas of individualized health-related quality of life, patient provider communication, distress management, healing touch, 5Rhythms® Movement Therapy and healing presence.
 She is the co-investigator on a $1.5 million Idaho Senior Interprofessional Holistic Health Project funded by HRSA.
 Susan presented her research at numerous national conferences and is published in peer-reviewed journals.
 Dr. Tavernier authored textbook chapters on Distress and serves as a peer reviewer for several oncology, qualitative research and quality of life journals.

 Dr. Tavernier received awards for outstanding mentorship, achievement in research and publication.
 She is actively involved in the Oncology Nurses of Southern Idaho Chapter of ONS and area hospital nursing research and evidence-based practice projects.